-Clearance of landmines and Explosive Remnants of War (ERW) is a challenging, time-consuming and expensive activity utilising manual deminers and Mine Detection Dogs (MDD).
+Clearance of landmines and Explosive Remnants of War (ERW) is a challenging, time-consuming and expensive activity utilizing manual deminers and the support of Animal Detection Systems (ADS), mechanical systems and remote sensing equipment.
 For these reasons, ensuring that clearance takes place only in areas where mines/ERW contamination are confirmed remains one of the most important objectives of the land release concept.

-Determining the exact location of minefields or cluster munition strikes can be one of the most difficult tasks faced by national authorities and operators .
-Research has concluded that in most mine/ERW affected countries, the Suspected Hazardous Areas (SHA) are exaggerated in terms of size and inaccurately placed in terms of geographical location.
+Determining the exact location of minefields or cluster munition strikes can be one of the most difficult tasks faced by national authorities and operators.
+Research has concluded that in most Explosive Ordnances (EO) affected countries, the Suspected Hazardous Areas (SHA) are exaggerated in terms of size and inaccurately placed in terms of geographical location.
 To address these challenges, the Mine Action sector requires improved Non-technical Survey (NTS) and Technical Survey (TS) methods, allowing for clearance to be conducted in the most effective and efficient way possible.
-It requires a systematic approach where a combination of three operational assets -- machines, animals and deminers – are employed in a pre-determined sequence at different stages of survey and clearance operations.
+It requires a systematic approach where a combination of operational assets – The Tool Box – are employed in a pre-determined sequence at different stages of survey and clearance operations.

-The GICHD works to improve and increase the efficiency and effectiveness of survey and clearance operations.
-By combining these methods and procedures with modern information management tools, results can be significantly improved.
-This is done through training courses and by providing operational support and advice to both National Mine Action Authorities and operators in mine/ERW-affected countries.
-The team participates in tests of survey and clearance systems and assists in bridging the gap between operators, researchers, development institutions, manufacturers, national authorities and donors.
-The Centre also assists the United Nations Mine Action Service (UNMAS) in maintaining the International Mine Action Standards (IMAS) series.
+Efficient and effective survey and clearance operations should be accompanied by the implementation of modern information management tools and new technologies.
+The Centre supports this approach by offering training courses as well as operational support and advice to National Mine Action Authorities and operators in mine/ERW-affected countries.
+When called upon, the GICHD also participates in testing survey and clearance systems and assisting in bridging the gap between operators, researchers, development institutions, manufacturers, national authorities and donors.
+Finally, through its role of hosting the Secretariat for the International Mine Action Standards, the Centre assists the United Nations Mine Action Service (UNMAS) in updating standards and technical notes.

-Manual mine clearance methods have not changed significantly since World War II.
-Techniques continue to rely on deminers working along marked lanes using metal detectors, prodders, rakes and excavation tools to identify, remove and dispose of landmines/ERW.
+Manual mine clearance methods and techniques continue to rely on deminers working along marked lanes using metal detectors, prodders, rakes and excavation tools to identify, remove and dispose of EO.
 Although relatively slow progress is made with manual clearance, the method is widely used by mine action programmes due to the high level of confidence associated with the land they clear.
 Manual deminers establish lanes and grid systems, conducting targeted and systematic investigations as well as area clearance.
-To ensure safety, deminers are required to maintain a predetermined distance between each other, usually 25 meters apart.
-Once a mine/ERW is identified, the deminer carefully excavates it.
-Depending on the type of mine/ERW, it is either blown up in situ or neutralized/disarmed and disposed of at the end of each working day.
+To ensure safety, deminers are required to maintain a predetermined distance between each other.
+Once an EO is identified, the deminer carefully excavates it.
+Depending on the type of EO, it is either blown up in situ or neutralized/disarmed and disposed of at the end of each working day.

 ADS are a powerful tool with operational added value when used in combination with manual and mechanical systems.
 They have the potential to can significantly increase the productivity of TS and clearance operations.